raspberry pi 5 infos

 According to the Raspberry Pi Foundation, the Raspberry Pi 5 will achieve optimal performance with active cooling.
 The new case for the Raspberry Pi 5 comes with a built-in fan, to take care of this.

-Watch out for my review of the Raspberry Pi 5 to know how much cooling is important, but it looks like this time we won’t be able to avoid it.
+Check out my review of the Raspberry Pi 5 to know how much cooling is important, but it looks like this time we won’t be able to avoid it.

 Can I use my Raspberry Pi 4 case with the Raspberry Pi 5?